ImDarkLaw/PyHTMLify/README.md

 ## Usage

+> [!NOTE]\
-1. Ensure you have Python installed on your system.
+> Ensure you have Python installed on your system.
 You can download Python from [python.org](https://www.python.org/).

-2. Install the required dependencies using the [package manager](https://packaging.python.org/en/latest/tutorials/installing-packages/):
+1. Install the required dependencies using the [package manager](https://packaging.python.org/en/latest/tutorials/installing-packages/):
     ```bash
     pip install -r requirements.txt
     ```

-3. Clone the repository:
+2. Clone the repository:
     ```bash
     git clone https://github.com/ImDarkLaw/PyHTMLify.git
     ```

-4. Navigate to the project directory:
+3. Navigate to the project directory:
     ```bash
     cd PyHTMLify
     ```

-5. Run the script:
+4. Run the script:
     ```bash
     python src/ui.py
     ```

-6. Celebrate!
+5. Celebrate!
 Now you can utilize the integrated text box and interact with the buttons to convert Markdown content to HTML.

 ## License